 If you don't have access to the backend, you have to take care of the import manually, i.e. import the database manually and also upload the files via FTP.
 Depending on the problem, importing the database may be sufficient.

-Of course, it's even better and simpler if the website is hosted with RAIDBOXES.
+Of course, it is even better and simpler to host the website with you.
 Your daily backups are reliable and, above all, can be restored with one click.
-This is very convenient if the worst comes to the worst.
-Because regardless of whether the WordPress backend is still accessible or not, the backup can be restored directly via the interface at RAIDBOXES.
+This is of course very convenient if the worst comes to the worst.
+Because regardless of whether the WordPress backend is still accessible or not, the backup can be restored directly via the interface at Raidboxes.

-If you host at RAIDBOXES, I don't think you need any other kind of backup system.
-That's why I don't have another one active on my website and rely entirely on you as a hosting provider.
+If you host at Raidboxes , another backup solution is not necessary in my eyes.
+That's why I don't have another one active on my website and rely entirely on you.

 Carry out updates correctly